Virtual Stores and the NASA Ecosystem

 Harmony is an ESDIS Project enterprise system for managing transformation requests for NASA Earth science data.
 It offers users the capability to retrieve the data they need in a format that is appropriate for their use cases.
 Users can request spatial, temporal and variable subsets.
 Results can be reprojections and/or aggregations of data originally hosted in multiple archived files.

 Traditionally, Harmony has performed operations on the archival data files in the ESDIS Project archive that are represented via metadata hosted in the Common Metadata Repository (CMR).
-A virtual store representing an entire collection offers several potential benefits to a system such as Harmony:
+A virtual store offers several potential benefits to a system such as Harmony:

 Harmony virtual data store architecture